cmu-sei/foundry-docs/docs/topomojo/building-a-workspace.md

 | Linked          | *Unlinking* creates a new a new copy of the template that can be saved and customized.
 Toggle **Unlink** for any virtual machine that will not use the default disk included with the template. |
 | Delete Template | Deletes the template.                                        |

+#### Guest Settings

+The **Guest Settings** field uses VMware Guest Info Variables to inject content into virtual machines.
+Key/value pairs are placed here.
+The *key* is the name of the guest variable you want to define, and the *value* is value, information, setting, of the variable.
+In the following example, we have a guest setting named “var1” with a value of “test”:

+`var1=test`

+*Transforms* allow you to define dynamic variables that are generated based on certain criteria or types.
+To add the concept of transforms here, select **Challenge** and see **Transforms**.
+The **info** icon in the Transforms section describes the transform types that are available.

+See also the "Transforms" topic [here](challenge.md/#transforms).

 ### Refresh and Deploy

 ![refresh-deploy](img/refresh-deploy.png)